maurerle/PowerACE/README.md

 ## System Requirements

-It is recommended to use PowerACE with [JDK 20.X](https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html).
+It is recommended to use PowerACE with [JDK 21.X](https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html).
 Additionally, a current installation of [maven](https://maven.apache.org/download.cgi) is required.
 For solving optimization problems, a [Gurobi](https://www.gurobi.com/) installation is necessary.
 Detailed information can be found in the [Wiki](https://gitlab.kit.edu/kit/iip/opensource/powerace/-/wikis/home).

+# Compilation

+Having Maven installed, one can run `mvn compile assembly:single` to create the jar file.
+This can then be run with `java -jar target/PowerACE-0.0.1-SNAPSHOT-jar-with-dependencies.jar`

 ## Using PowerACE